 La Sierra faculty may suggest or require that students visit the Writing Center.
 Writing Center staff will provide students who engage in a conference a brief follow-up report indicating what types of writing issues were addressed; if you wish, students can then provide you with a copy of the report.

 If you would like to know more about the Writing Center, see the FAQs.
-If you have questions or comments, contact Dr. Sam McBride in the Department of English and Communication.
+If you have questions or comments, contact Amy Shine.